Daniel-N-Huss/React-Redux-Minesweeper/README.md

 ## Getting Started:

-This file currently does not live on GitHub, so you've likely received this in a zip file shared privately!

-Extract the .zip folder to a directory of your choosing, and in terminal or powershell enabled with NPM, navigate to that directory.
+Clone the repo to a local folder of your choice.

 From the root directory, run
 ```